Academic Catalog

 4. The student’s instructors will be notified.
 If the student is withdrawing after the last day of classes, part of this notification will include the opportunity for the faculty member to raise objections if the student’s classroom performance is such that a withdrawal (W) would not be appropriate.
 If a faculty member objects, the faculty member will inform the University Registrar and the original grade assigned by the faculty member will stand.

 5. The request for withdrawal must be initiated by the student within one calendar year counting from the first day of classes of the term for which administrative withdrawal is sought.
-Requests for withdrawal that have the necessary documentation but are received after the one-year deadline may be reviewed by an appeals committee consisting of at least three members and including both faculty and administrators, to be convened by the Director of Student Outreach and Support in Student Engagement and Enrollment Services.
+Requests for withdrawal that have the necessary documentation but are received after the one-year deadline may be reviewed by an appeals committee consisting of at least three members and including both faculty and administrators, to be convened by the Director of Student Outreach and Support in Student Enrollment, Engagement & Services.
 These requests must include clear and compelling reasons for not submitting the request within one calendar year.

 6. Tuition refund appeals are handled separately and must be submitted to the Office of Finance.
 Students submitting requests after the one-year deadline are not eligible for a tuition appeal.